-Legal basis

-Regulation (EC) N° 1406/2002 as amended, Art.
-1.2, 2.2(a), 2.3(a) and 2.2(b); Directive (EU) 2017/2110, Art.10; Directive 2009/16/EC as amended; Directive (EU) 2016/802; Directive (EU)

-2019/883; Regulation (EU) No 1257/2013; Regulation (EC) No 725/2004

-THETIS-EU (77000) - PROJECT FINANCED ACTIVITY

-Funding source COMMISSION, DG-ENV, DG SANTE

-Time frame / envelope Extension until June 2024 / 50,000 € (DG ENV)

-Time frame / envelope 2021-2024 / 100,000 € (DG SANTE)

-Expenditure 2023 50,000 € (DG SANTE) / 50,000 € (DG ENV)

-Project financed staff No extra staff
+Legal basis Regulation (EC) N° 1406/2002 as amended, Art.
+1.2, 2.2(a), 2.3(a) and 2.2(b); Directive (EU) 2017/2110, Art.10; Directive 2009/16/EC as amended; Directive (EU) 2016/802; Directive (EU) 2019/883; Regulation (EU) No 1257/2013; Regulation (EC) No 725/2004 THETIS-EU (77000) - PROJEC CT FINANCED ACTIVITY Funding source COMMISSION, DG-ENV, DG SANTE Time frame / envelope Extension until June 2024 / 50,000 € (DG ENV) Time frame / envelope 2021-2024 / 100,000 € (DG SANTE) Expenditure 2023 50,000 € (DG SANTE) / 50,000 € (DG ENV) Project financed staff No extra staff

-Performance Indicators (PI) Result 2021 Target 2023 Out to many them all availability in percentage 99.55% 96% System operational hours maximum continuous downtime 2h39m49s max 6 Helpdesk Service percentage of requests closed in less than 5 days 93.75% 75% Strategic priorities Strategic objectives Contributing outputs 3.
-Promote and support the development and implementation of innovative EU and global solutions to mitigate climate change 2, 5, 6, 8 Lead expertise and support the development, implementation and enforcement of safety standards 1, 2, 4, 6, 7, 8
+Performance Indicators (PI) Result 2021 Target 2023 System operational availability in percentage 99.55% 96% hours maximum continuous downtime 2h39m49s max 6 Helpdesk Service percentage of requests closed in less than 5 days 93.75% 75% Strategic priorities Strategic objectives Contributing outputs

+6. Lead expertise and support the development, implementation and enforcement of safety standards

 Safety 8.
-Support Maritime Administrations in their PSC role and promote a harmonised approach to PSC globally 1, 2, 6, 7 mom Surveillance 21.
-Continue improving functionality and efficiency of the EU maritime traffic monitoring and information system 1, 2, 7 Reliable partner 33.
-Support EU neighbourhood and sea basin policies to level-up and harmonise standards 4 Service provider 27.
+Support Maritime Administrations in their PSC role and promote a harmonised approach to PSC globally 1, 2, 6, 7 weild Surveillance 21.
+Continue improving functionality and efficiency of the EU maritime traffic monitoring and information system 1, 2, 7 Reliable partner Support EU neighbourhood and sea basin policies to level-up and harmonise standards 4 Service provider 27.
 Consolidate EMSA support to the Commission for the development of EU and international legal acts and for assessing their implementation 1, 2, 6, 8 International reference 34.
 Step up technical and operational support where EMSA can add value to relevant EU foreign policies 4

-- THETIS information system continuously operational and maintained in support of PSC ship inspection reporting, and ensuring working interface with SafeSeaNet.
-THETIS and Mobile Client regularly enhanced to address new functional, technical and legal requirements and aligned with the needs of the user communities (Member States of Paris MoU on PSC, EU Member States for ROPAX/PSC). - 2.
-THETIS-EU information system continuously operational, maintained, and under regular enhancement to meet new functional and legal requirements concerning the supported inspection modules: Sulphur, Port Reception Facilities (inspection module to support the Union risk-based targeting mechanism), Ship Recycling, MARSEC, ROPAX /FSI, MRV, Animal Welfare. - 3.
+- 1. THETIS information system continuously operational and maintained in support of PSC ship inspection reporting, and ensuring working interface with SafeSeaNet.
+THETIS and Mobile Client regularly enhanced to address new functional, technical and legal requirements and aligned with the needs of the user communities (Member States of Paris MoU on PSC, EU Member States for ROPAX/PSC). - THETIS-EU information system continously operational, maintained, and under regular enhancement to meet new functional and legal requirements concerning the supported inspection modules: Sulphur, Port Reception Facilities (inspection module to support the Union risk-based targeting mechanism), Ship Recycling, MARSEC, ROPAX /FSI, MRV, Animal Welfare. - 3.
 THETIS-EU module for reporting inspections of livestock vessels carried out under Council Regulation (EC) 1/2005 (AWF) in full operation.
 Further functional evolutions such as reporting of the Certificate of Approval of Livestock Vessels on the online portal and mobile client. and JASPER module with dedicated statistical section to support data-analysis of inspections reported in THETIS-EU AWF module available.. - 4.
 THETIS-MED operational and maintained (see also Project: SAFEMED).
 Cooperation with the Mediterranean MoU on PSC for the operation and further enhancement of THETIS-MED to support the MeD MoU. - 5.
-Air emissions measurements from individual ships through the RPAS based services for SOx available and integrated in the THETIS-EU Sulphur inspection module. - 6.
-Assistance to Member States and the Commission in implementing the PSC provisions not falling within the context of Directive 2009/16/EC, such as the provisions of Directive (EU) 2016/802 (Sulphur), the Directive (EU) 2019/883 (port reception facilities) Regulation (EU) No 1257/2013 (Ship Recycling) and other legislation as may be agreed. - 7.
-Conceptual Design of the new THETIS platform in accordance with new technological requirements adopted by the Agency available. - 8.
-Assistance related to FuelEU "Compliance Database", subject to the availability of additional resources.
+Air emissions measurements from individual ships through the RPAS based services for SOx available and integrated in the THETIS-EU Sulphur inspection module.

+6. Assistance to Member States and the Commission in implementing the PSC provisions not falling within the context of Directive 2009/16/EC, such as the provisions of Directive (EU) 2016/802 (Sulphur), the Directive (EU) 2019/883 (port reception facilities) Regulation (EU) No 1257/2013 (Ship Recycling) and other legislation as may be agreed.

+7. Conceptual Design of the new THETIS platform in accordance with new technological requirements adopted by the Agency available.

+8. Assistance related to FuelEU "Compliance Database", subject to the availability of additional resources.